Smart Facades: Buildings that Adapt to the Climate Through their Skin

 This is why the term Smart Facades has been increasingly mentioned.
 A facade can be considered smart when it adapts to environmental conditions and transforms itself simultaneously.
 This happens through its components (passive or active), which adjust to adapt to different conditions, responding to changes that occur on the outside and inside of the building.
 When it comes to facades, the main focus is on the equation of maximizing natural sunlight, protecting from solar radiation, while controlling ventilation and heat input/output.
 These exchanges can occur through the glazing, which can be considered smart when its properties of light transmittance shift due to electrical voltage, light or heat is then applied, causing the glass to change its appearance thus altering the intensity as well as certain wavelengths of light.

-Last week, we published an article on adaptive facades for more resilient architecture that features a variety of technologies that adapt to the environment.
+We have already published an article on adaptive facades for more resilient architecture that features a variety of technologies that adapt to the environment.
 Although many of the solutions presented there may seem like science fiction, there already are options available in the market for smart facades, with modern glasses that control light transmittance, transparency, and the phenomenon of snow melting, to make buildings more intelligent and ecological.
 We have selected some market solutions below:

 Glass that changes its appearance upon stimulation

 SageGlass is an electrochromic glass from Saint-Gobain.
-By modifying the voltage applied to the glass panes, it is possible to control their color and, consequently, change the intensity of light and radiation, such as ultraviolet and infrared, that will be transmitted through these materials.
-That is, this dynamic glass allows building users to actively control daylight and solar heat, improving comfort and significantly reducing energy consumption.
-Dynamic glass tinting is enabled by an intelligent control system that uses sensors to automatically tint in response to lighting conditions.
-It is also possible to control its appearance from a mobile phone.
+By modifying the applied stress on the glass sheet, it is possible to control its color and consequently change the light intensities and transmitted ultraviolet and infrared radiation will have through these materials.
+That is, this dynamic glass allows building users to actively control natural light and solar heat gain, improving comfort and significantly reducing energy consumption.
+Dynamic glass tinting is driven by an intelligent control system that uses sensors to automatically tint in response to light conditions.
+But you can also control appearance from a mobile phone.
+It is important to mention that the main benefit is the ability to maintain contact with the outside view through the glass.

 PRIVA-LITE, however, is a unique solution in space management through the instant control of opalescence (transparency and translucency).
 It is an active glass that, powered by electricity, changes from translucent to transparent without changing light transmittance.
+Its main benefit is precisely that of obtaining privacy while maintaining access to natural light.
 Also, the glass offers the possibility of performing dynamic projections of videos and images, transforming the facade into a large screen.

 Glass that provides heat to the interior